 2012 will go down in the books as one of the classic vintages.
 An ideal spring bud break, steady flowering, even fruit set and a lengthy stretch of warm but not to hot days presented beautifully flavored grapes.
 For our efforts, we have been rewarded with a rich, full-bodied Cabernet, deep in color.
 The nose of the wine is lively with essences of dark berries, plum, dark chocolate, and toasty oak.
 The sweet, supple entry crescendos into a deeply intense middle; followed by a pleasant, velvety, lingering finish. - Andrew T. Schweiger, Winemaker

 So, while this wine is affectionately known as our “Estate Cab”… it’s official title is actually: Schweiger Vineyards’ Single Vineyard Estate Bottled Napa Valley Spring Mountain District Cabernet Sauvignon.

 And now you know that the wine is actually just as special as its fancy name implies.
 If that’s not enough for you, ask us about our Single Vineyard Block designated wines, and we can really go down the rabbit hole!

-Please see a special Schweiger Vineyards offer exclusively for Cellar Angels customers beginning April 15, 2019 and ending May 13, 2019.
+Find Schweiger Vineyards special offers exclusively for Cellar Angels customers.
 Click here to learn more.

 Blog content provided by Schweiger Vineyards